harvardinformatics/snpArcher/README.md

 ```

 ### 2) Set values of important variables (config.yaml)
-Witin this directory a file named `config.yaml` stores many variables, including the location of files (e.g. reference genome) as well as file suffixes (e.g. forward read data end in "\_1.fastq.gz" with the names of samples preceding these suffixes).
+Witin this directory a file named `config.yaml` stores many variables, including the location of files (e.g., reference genome) as well as file suffixes (e.g., forward read data end in "\_1.fastq.gz" with the names of samples preceding these suffixes).
 The top section of `config.yaml` contains the variables that *need* to be changed, and comments within this file describe these variables.
+After the **fastq2bam** is completed, you must update the location of the reference genome in `config.yaml` before moving on to the **intervals** workflow.

 #### 2 b) Parameterize algorithm to split up genome
 `config.yaml` also contains two variables to define genomic intervals for parallel processing: